alexander-pastukhov/writing-games-with-python-and-psychopy/docs/11-guitar-hero.md

 Now let us make use of the [StairHandler](https://psychopy.org/api/data.html#stairhandler) in `TimedResponseTask2`.
 Drop `correct_on_a_row` attribute and create a [StairHandler](https://psychopy.org/api/data.html#stairhandler) as `stairhandler` attribute instead.
 You need to specify `startVal` which is the initial value for the `speed_factor`, thus use whatever value you had previously.
 [StairHandler](https://psychopy.org/api/data.html#stairhandler) uses `nUp=1` and `nDown=3` by default.
 This matches our custom staircase, so theoretically you can use defaults by omitting these parameters.
 However, for the sake of code's readability, do specify these explicitly.
 Our steps were logarithmic, so use `stepType="log"` and a single fixed `stepSizes=-0.1`.
 The magnitude of `-0.1` correspond roughly to the step that we used in the custom staircase and we need the negative sign because [StairHandler](https://psychopy.org/api/data.html#stairhandler) _increases_ the staircase level following an incorrect response.
 In our case, we want an exact opposite, _decreasing_ `speed_factor` tp slow targets down.
 Hence, the negative sign that turn increase into a decrease.
 Finally, [StairHandler](https://psychopy.org/api/data.html#stairhandler) will terminate after it reaches either desired number of trials (`nTrial`) or reversals (`nReversals`, changes from correct to incorrect responses or vice versa).
 These are the settings that would typically determine length of a single block/run in the real experiment.
 However, we limited our rounds by _time_, so we only need to make sure that the [StairHandler](https://psychopy.org/api/data.html#stairhandler) does not run out of trials before the run is over.
 Thus, specify some very large number (e.g., 1000) for both these parameters.

-Once you created `stairhandler` attribute, it is ready for use via `next(staircase)`.
+Once you created `stairhandler` attribute, it is ready for use via `next(self.stairhandler)`.
 Call it the first time in the constructor and assign the value it returns to `speed_factor` attribute (should be whatever `startVal` you assigned to it but do put a breakpoint and double-check!)

 Next, we need to modify our `staicase()` method making it much simpler.
 First, remove the `if correct: ... else: ...` code but leave targets' speed adjustment code intact (we still need it!).
 Then, let `stairhandler` adjust itself via [addResponse()](https://psychopy.org/api/data.html#psychopy.data.StairHandler.addResponse) method using an information on whether the response was correct (you already have a parameter with exactly that information).
 Finally, get the next `speed_factor` exactly the same way as in the constructor.
 Done!

 ::: {.rmdnote .program}
-Put updated code in _code08.py_ using `TimedResponseTask2`.
+Put updated code in `code08.py` using `TimedResponseTask2`.
 :::

 Your program should run very much like before but now you have many more opportunities to make it more flexible at little cost for yourself (look at [StairHandler](https://psychopy.org/api/data.html#stairhandler) settings) and to log it via one of `saveAs` methods.Let us do the latter, save staircase logs via [saveAsText()](https://psychopy.org/api/data.html#psychopy.data.StairHandler.saveAsText) after a run is over.
 Figure out a way to generate a unique filename for each run, so that the logs will not be overwritten.

 ::: {.rmdnote .program}
-Save staircase logs in _code09.py_.
+Save staircase logs in `code09.py`.
 :::

 ## This is just a start!